Writing critically about theory or models

 • What new explanations/insights does it offer?

-• What contribution does it make to understanding of issue?
+• What contribution does it make to the understanding of the issue?

-3. What are key criticisms of theory or model?
+3. What are the key criticisms of the theory or model?

 • What are its limitations and/or gaps?

 4. What other theory or model may be important in understanding this issue?
-Is this theory or model more, less or equally important in improving understanding of issue?
+Is this theory or model more, less or equally important in improving the understanding of the issue?

 5. So what?